 about SHCS

-In the early 1980s, when the first patients suffering from AIDS were treated in Switzerland, the university hospitals Basel, Bern, Geneva, Lausanne and Zurich, and the cantonal hospital St. Gallen began registering patients and freezing infected blood.
+In the early 1980s, when the first persons living with HIV (PLWH) were treated in Switzerland, the university hospitals Basel, Bern, Geneva, Lausanne and Zurich, and the cantonal hospital St. Gallen began registering PLWH and storing plasma and cell samples.

-The two studies HIV in pregnancy and HIV in infected children are integrated in the SHCS under the name Swiss Mother and Child HIV Cohort Study (MoCHiV).
-It aims at preventing mother-to-child transmission and enrolls HIV-infected pregnant women and their children
+The two studies HIV in pregnancy and HIV in children were integrated into the SHCS under the name Swiss Mother and Child HIV Cohort Study (MoCHiV).
+To date, almost 22’000 participants have been enrolled and followed in university and regional hospitals, as well as in private practices.
+In recent years, over 80% of all persons with newly diagnosed HIV were included.

 The corporate form of the SHCS is a simple partnership and the collaboration is written down in the SHCS Registry Network Agreement.

 From 1988 to 2000, the SHCS was funded by the Federal Office of Public Health (FOPH/BAG).
-In 2000, the SHCS was transferred to the Swiss National Science Foundation (SNSF) which since then is the major funding organization.
-Additional funding originates from the SHCS research foundation, the BAG and occasionally also from some international collaboration.
+In 2000, the SHCS was transferred to the Swiss National Science Foundation (SNSF), which has since then been the major funding organization.
+Additional funding originates from the SHCS research foundation, the SHCS association, the Federal Office of Public Health and occasionally also from international collaborations.